bcgov/digital-trust-toolkit/applications/application-mac.md

 In the MAC Business Advocacy and Government Relations Section, industry committees (i.e. Environment Committee) are made up of member representatives managed by MAC staff.
 Revisions occur through the committee process to develop positions that are reviewed and approved by the MAC Board of Directors.

 TSM initiative leaders work through MAC committees.
-TSM decisions are reviewed by MAC Community of Interest Panel and Multi Stakeholder Panels.
+TSM decisions are reviewed by MAC Community of Interest (COI) Panel and Multi Stakeholder Panels.
 After consensus is reached, decisions are presented to the MAC Board of Directors for decision.

 ## 1.12.
 Extensions